At a glance Financial Debt Recovery Ltd (commonly known as FDR or FDR Ltd) is a Canadian debt collection agency founded in 1991.

 For more information, read our guide about debt statute of limitations.

-How to stop Financial Debt Recovery (FDR) from calling
+How to stop calls from Financial Debt Recovery (FDR)

 How to file a complaint about Financial Debt Recovery (FDR)

-If Financial Debt Recovery (FDR) doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that Financial Debt Recovery (FDR) is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.